CIMT is Denmark’s largest centre for research in telemedicine and eHealth

 Research areas in CIMT cover:

-- Evaluating and documenting clinical effects of telemedicine and other new health technologies
+- Evaluating and documenting the clinical effects of telemedicine and other new health technologies

-- Research in patient experiences and participatory design
+- Research of patient experiences and participatory design

 - Research in best practice when implementing new technology

 - Methods to evaluate integrated care solutions/cross-sector IT solutions for healthcare

 The two research and innovation centres Centre for Clinical Artificial Intelligence, CAI-X, and Centre for Clinical Robotics, CCR, host the research activities regarding artificial intelligence and robot technology in the health care sector.

 Read more about CAI-X on the website cai-x.com.
 The website for CCR is not yet online.